Cerebral Palsy Symptoms

 Growth Problems Caused by Cerebral Palsy

-While not always harmful by themselves, growth problems in children can be the sign of a dangerous underlying condition.
+While not always harmful by themselves, growth problems in children can be a sign of a dangerous underlying condition.
 Of course, growth problems in children can be caused by issues other than cerebral palsy.
 It is important to take note of any growth issues and consult your doctor, as they can ruin your child’s health if left unchecked.

 Growth problems in children with cerebral palsy may be caused by:

-• Malnutrition: Because of their difficulty with sucking, swallowing and eating, some kids with cerebral palsy do not get the nutrients they need to grow properly.
+- Malnutrition: Because of their difficulty with sucking, swallowing, and eating, some kids with cerebral palsy do not get the nutrients they need to grow properly.

 Cerebral Palsy Communication Disorders